As you continue to learn more about WordPress, you may occasionally come across the term blogroll.

 (Edit Link Category page)

-Repeat the above process and add as many different link categories as you need.
+Repeat the above process to add as many different link categories as your site needs.

-To create a new link, go to your dashboard navigation menu and select Links > Add New …
+To add a new link, go to your dashboard menu and select Links > Add New …

 (Links Menu – Add New)

-This brings up the Add New Link’ page in your browser …
+This loads the Add New Link’ screen in your browser …

-You can also reach this screen by clicking on ’Add New’ at the top of the main Links screen …
+You can also access this page by clicking on the ‘Add New’ button at the top of the main Links screen …

 (Links – Add New Link button)